tjkandala/obsducer/README.md

 ## How it Works

-`createObsducer` takes a pipeline of RxJS operators and returns a transducer that efficiently transforms an array.
+`createObsducer` takes a pipeline of RxJS operators and returns a transducer (obsducer?) that efficiently transforms an array.

 RxJS operators (e.g. map, filter, takeLast) return unary functions; they take an Observable, and they return an Observable.
 Some operators, like map and reduce, need to be called with callbacks (e.g. projections, predicates, reducers) which will be applied to each value that passes through.

 You can create pipelines with any pipe function, but I recommend RxJS's static pipe function because it comes with Typescript function overloads for up to 9 piped functions.
 Typing variadic functions in Typescript is tedious, so it is very convenient to be able to pipe any amount of operators with RxJS `pipe`